 Our results.
 In this paper we answer the above question in the positive, as follows.
 First, we put forth a new class of search problems, which we call iterated search problems (ISP).
 An instance description of an iterated search problem is defined by a problem statement set X, a witness set W and a relation R that determines when a witness satisfies the problem statement.
-Importantly, an ISP problem is equipped with a successor algorithm that given a statement x and a witness w, can produce a successor problem statement x', and a solving algorithm that given an initial problem statement x can find a sequence of witnesses, each corresponding to the next statement defined by algorithm takes t steps to solve k instances iteratively, no alternative algorithm can substantially speed this solving process up and produce k iterative solutions with non-negligible probability.
+Importantly, an ISP problem is equipped with a successor algorithm that given a statement x and a witness w, can produce a successor problem statement x', and a solving algorithm that given an initial problem statement x can find a sequence of witnesses, each corresponding to the next statement defined by algorithm S on input the previous statement and witness, starting from x.
+At the same time, if the solving algorithm takes t steps to solve k instances iteratively, no alternative algorithm can substantially speed this solving process up and produce k iterative solutions with non-negligible probability.
 This is the iterated hardness property of the ISP.
 We observe that it is easy to describe candidates for an ISP that are plausibly iteratively hard by employing a cryptographic hash function.
 Moreover, the iterated hardness property of the hash-based ISP is a falsifiable assumption.